gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 Arbitrary File Naming Conventions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The GNAT compiler must be able to know the source file name of a compilation unit.
-When using the standard GNAT default file naming conventions (``.ads`` for specs, ``.adb`` for bodies), the GNAT compiler does not need additional information.
+The GNAT compiler must know the source file name of a compilation unit in order to compile it.
+When using the standard GNAT default file naming conventions (``.ads`` for specs, ``.adb`` for bodies), it does not need additional information.

-When the source file names do not follow the standard GNAT default file naming conventions, the GNAT compiler must be given additional information through a configuration pragmas file (:ref:`Configuration_Pragmas`) or a project file.
+When the source file names do not follow the standard GNAT default file naming conventions, you must give the GNAT compiler additional information through a configuration pragmas file (:ref:`Configuration_Pragmas`) or a project file.
 When the non-standard file naming conventions are well-defined, a small number of pragmas ``Source_File_Name`` specifying a naming pattern (:ref:`Alternative_File_Naming_Schemes`) may be sufficient.
-However, if the file naming conventions are irregular or arbitrary, a number of pragma ``Source_File_Name`` for individual compilation units must be defined.
-To help maintain the correspondence between compilation unit names and source file names within the compiler,
-GNAT provides a tool ``gnatname`` to generate the required pragmas for a set of files.
+However, if the file naming conventions are irregular or arbitrary, you must define a number of pragma ``Source_File_Name`` for individual compilation units.
+To help maintain the correspondence between compilation unit names and source file names within the compiler, GNAT provides a tool ``gnatname`` to generate the required pragmas for a set of files.

 .. _Running_gnatname: